Advantages & Disadvantages of Microsoft Dynamics 365 Business Central

 Director of Delivery, Sreenath Reddy says what sets Microsoft Dynamics apart from competitor offerings is “its short implementation time, extensibility, and easy customizations.”

-One of the key reasons that D365 is so easy to install, and update has to do with the fact that it’s based in the cloud.
+One of the key reasons that Dynamics 365 is so easy to install and update has to do with the fact that it’s cloud-based.
 This simplifies the process of adopting new features, updating business processes, or doubling down on automations–giving you more room to grow and evolve along with your customers and the market.

 Disadvantages of Dynamics 365